Blackburn South: Education

-Blackburn South is home to Laburnum Primary School, Orchard Grove Primary School, St. Luke the Evangelist School, Indra Pre-School, Holbury Children's Centre, True Maple Bilingual Early Learning Centre, Aurora School and Blackburn English Language School.
+Blackburn South is home to Orchard Grove Primary School, St. Luke the Evangelist School, Indra Pre-School, Holbury Children's Centre, and Aurora School.

 Its high school, Blackburn South High, was amalgamated into Forest Hill Secondary College as the Blackburn South campus in the early 1990s, but has since been closed and demolished.
 The Aurora School now sits on the site of the old high school.

 Blackburn South was also home to several small primary schools, four of which were amalgamated into Orchard Grove Primary School in 1991.
 These were Blackburn South (demolished to build housing), Killoura (now the Blackburn English Language School), Mirrabooka (the site that Orchard Grove Primary now sits) and Warrawong (demolished to build housing, although the art room still stands and is now the Eley Park Community Association Warrawong Annex).
 Blackburn East Primary School, which was not part of the initial amalgamation, closed in 1993.